• Skip to primary navigation

 Ingredients for slow-cooker barbeque pork spare ribs.

-• Pork spare ribs – you can buy these in racks from your local butcher or supermarket.
-One rack will usually have 10 to 12 rib bones and will normally be sufficient for 2 people.
+• Pork spare ribs - you can buy these in racks from your local butcher or supermarket.
+One rack will have 10 to 12 rib bones and should be sufficient for 2 people.

 • Vinegar - I like to use white spirit vinegar for this recipe, but you can use your vinegar of choice.